idio-lang/DIPS/source/scheme/scheme-basics.rst

   ...)

 and works like above.
-In fact the function ``list`` itself -- whose purpose is to bundle up its arguments into a list -- is often rather cheekily defined as:
+In fact the function ``list`` itself -- whose purpose is to bundle up its arguments into a list -- is usually rather cheekily defined as:

 .. code-block:: scheme

  (define (list . ls)
   ls)

+where it has had the evaluator do the hard word of bundling the arguments into a list and passes it off as its own work.
+Clever.

 For the ``lambda`` form it is visually different: